1nceptive/1nceptive/README.md

 <h1>Hi, I'm Shehryar! <br/><a href="https://github.com/joshmadakor1">Part-Time Cyber Security Student</a>, <a href="https://www.linkedin.com/in/shehryar-riaz/">Full-Time ICT Professional</a>

+<h2> Introduction</h2>
+<b> Hello and welcome to my GitHub portfolio!
+The primary motivation behind creating this portfolio is to showcase my passion and dedication for cybersecurity.
+Additionally, I aspire to make a lasting impact on the education of future cybersecurity students.
+My ultimate goal is to leave a significant mark on the world of cybersecurity, and this portfolio represents the beginning of that journey. </b>

 <h2>👨‍💻 Penetration Test Cheatsheet</h2>

 - [My Full Penetration Test Cheatsheet for Beginners - IN PROGRESS](https://github.com/1nceptive/Pentest-Cheatsheet/tree/main)